 Admission to the school

 Chauncy is a Hertfordshire Academy school and adheres to the County’s stated policy and criteria on admissions.
 Copies of the relevant document may be obtained from the LA.
-The admissions limit for Year 7 in September 2015 is one hundred and sixty.
+The admissions limit for Year 7 in September 2023 is two hundred and seventy.

 The Chauncy School Governors’ policy is that charges may be made: